Thrum Messaging System

 MCP Server Integration

-The MCP server (thrum mcp serve) provides native messaging tools for AI agents running in Claude Code or similar environments.
-It exposes 10 MCP tools: 4 core messaging tools (send_message, check_messages, wait_for_message, list_agents) and 6 group management tools.
-MCP tools use the same underlying RPC methods but add @role addressing and real-time WebSocket push notifications.
+The MCP server (thrum mcp serve) gives AI agents running in Claude Code or similar environments native messaging tools.
+It exposes 4 MCP tools: send_message, check_messages, wait_for_message, and list_agents.
+MCP tools run the same underlying RPC methods but add @role addressing and real-time WebSocket push notifications.

 See MCP Server for the complete tools reference and configuration.